osmosis-labs/mesh-security/docs/README.md

 #### Huge Price Swing

 This is the most likely scenario.
 If the provider price rises too much, it may suddenly have disproportionate power over the affairs of the consumer.
-If the provier price falls too much, in the period until the price oracle is updated, there may be less remote collateral than the virtual stake.
+If the provider price falls too much, in the period until the price oracle is updated, there may be less remote collateral than the virtual stake.